 1.3 Background

 Security system is the need of the day.
 Recognition speed is the current demand.
 Facial features, voice patterns, hand geometry, retinal patterns, voice recognition and fingerprints have all been explored as biometric identifiers with varying levels of success.
-However, iris being unique and stable for a life period is the most reliable biometric identifier.
-(Birgale, 2010).
+However, iris being unique and stable for a life period is the most reliable biometric identifier (Birgale, 2010).
 Iris as biometric recognition for identification formed the active research area since the 90s (Birgale, 2010).
 The uniqueness of iris patterns was identified since then.
 The iris pattern does not change throughout the user’s whole life (Kokare, 2010).
 It is impossible to modify the iris surgically without any risk of vision damage (Kokare, 2010).
 In recent years, Iris Biometric Identification systems have found major applications around the globe, it is being used in offices as an entry logging system, in passport offices and at airports to associate the visa details of a person upon arrival, and even to enroll the entire population of a country’s legal residents and immigrants.
 The sophistication of the system, along with the very low false rejection rate, has made it reach the pinnacle of biometric security systems by being both reliable and secure (Sarin, 2014).

 The Iris Recognition System (IRS) in this project is implemented by means of Artificial Neural Network (ANN) for security augmented system, The IRS is separated into three main blocks: The Image Acquisition and Iris Segmentation block, Image Post-Processing and Compression block and the last one is the ANN block for matching purposes.
 The Image Post-Processing and Compression block will be focused and discussed here.
 The two main tasks involved are the iris unwrapping and feature extraction.
 The following paragraphs will explain both tasks in detail.